 |Nursing Science and Professional Foundations||15|

-Scholarly Project: NMETH 520 (5 cr) plus 6 additional credits of scholarly inquiry courses as approved by supervisory committee.
+Scholarly Project: All Master's students are required to complete NMETH 520 or an equivalent course as specified for the degree program or track.
 At least one of the 6 additional credits must be NMETH 598.

 |Total Credits||38 if scholarly project|